 The access question

 Underground psilocybin use, including unsupervised "retreats" and self-dosing, is outside the clinical research context.
-Risk profile is different.
+The risk profile is different.
 I can't recommend it and can't pretend otherwise.

 How I approach this with patients